 Kamp Klondike is a small Bible camp with a big mission and a big heart.
 It is an outreach ministry of Dawson Community Chapel, affiliated with the Evangelical Free Church of Canada.
-The church has only fifteen members and about an equal number of affiliates.
-The camp began as a ministry to the church family.
+The church has only about 35 people attending regularly.
+The camp began as a ministry to the church family and local community.
 Imagine our surprise when we were challenged to look beyond ourselves and take on the ministry to First Nations’ children from two villages!
 And not just any two villages: villages which were particularly needy.
 Served by a missionary from SEND International and one from NCEM, these villages have a high percentage of alcohol and drug abuse, with its attendant physical, sexual, and emotional abuse.
 One of the missionaries said, concerning the 7-9 year olds, that each of them had seen more violence in their lives than all of the staff combined.
 There is little stability in their home lives—registrations from year to year see guardians change, social workers involved, and single parent “homes” melding or parting.

 Kamp Klondike is now in its second decade of ministry to the needs of these villages.
 The Lord has showered us with blessings.
-From wall tents to eight cabins, from a tarp over the tables to a kitchen/dining complex, from nowhere to play on a rainy day to a brand new Hallelujah Hall, every challenge we have faced has brought an outpouring of His love.
-And however over-stressed the local staff feels, one look into the eyes of a hurting child makes it all worthwhile!
+From wall tents to eight cabins, from a tarp over the tables to a kitchen/dining complex, from nowhere to play on a rainy day to a brand new chapel and activity hall, every challenge we have faced has brought an outpouring of His love.
+And however over-stressed our staff feel, one look into the eyes of a hurting child makes it all worthwhile!